GrafiteInc/Docs/docs/scaffold/invites.md

 # Invites

 Scaffold contains a rather simple invite system.
 Out of the box user's can invite people to Teams and maintain a membership on a team.
 However, this same invite code can be set up with other models, such as Documents or Pages.
-You would need to utilize the `HasMembers` and `Invitable` traits and write some custom parts but the core is in place.
+You would need to utilize the `Invitable` trait and write some custom parts (leaving, removing etc) but the core is in place.

 ## Traits

-__^^HasMembers^^__

-This handles the acts of inviting, leaving and removing a member from the model.
-This is added to the controller of the model you wish to invite users to.

 __^^Invitable^^__